 Best way to explore: on foot; walk around as much as you can to explore!

-Best thing to eat: Francesinha: A meat filled sandwich, that is fried, then topped with an egg.
-It served with a sauce, and fries to dip!
+The best thing to eat: Francesinha: A meat-filled sandwich, that is fried, then topped with an egg.
+It is served with a sauce, and fries to dip!
 Best food to indulge in after all the walking!